 Amazon Sellers’ News: Sellers are continuing to be suspended for drop-shipping directly from places like Sam’s Club or Walmart directly to customers

 As Jungle Scout.com clearly shows in the video (below).

 Is DropShipping on Amazon Dead?

 No, there will always be a platform for sellers on Amazon.
-And the dropship lifestyle will continue.
-There are other markets to peddle our craft.
+And their dropship lifestyle will continue.

-If your an Amazon dropshipper, it becomes a whole new ball game (for some).
+If you are an Amazon drop shipper, it becomes a whole new ball game (for some).

-Many using E-Bay have put up with their twists and turns over the years, but still list there, and are satisfied with their return, well they complain.
+Many using eBay have put up with their twists and turns over the years, but still, list there, and are satisfied with their return.
+Well, some still complain.

 Other Drop Ship Options